Low-Complexity Super-Resolution Signature Estimation of XL-MIMO FMCW Radar: Results

 \section{Results}

-The normalized bandwidth parameter is set to $\alpha = 0.1$, and the carrier frequency is fixed at $f_c = 77 \mathrm{GHz}$.
-A virtual array consisting of $Q = 128$ elements is considered.
-Additionally, the number of fast-time samples per chirp is set to $N = 128$, unless otherwise specified.
+The normalized bandwidth parameter is set to $\alpha = 0.05$, and the carrier frequency is fixed at $f_c = 77 \mathrm{GHz}$.
+A virtual array consisting of $Q = 64$ elements is considered.
+Additionally, the number of fast-time samples per chirp is set to $N = 512$, unless otherwise specified.
+For the chosen XL-MIMO configuration, the corresponding near-field distance is below the minimum simulated target range, ensuring that all targets lie strictly in the far-field regime and validating the planar wavefront assumption used throughout this work.
+Moreover, numerical exploration reveals that, the two target blocks remain non-overlapping even if they are separated by $(1^{\degree},~0.1~\mathrm{m})$.

-\subsection{Example: Target Localization}
+\subsection{Example: target localization}

 We present an example of localizing $K = 2$ targets in Fig.~\ref{fig:localization}.
 In the spatial narrowband case (Fig.~\ref{fig:localization}(a)), the 2D-MUSIC, 2D-Rotation, and the proposed method all accurately localize the two targets in the range-angle domain.
-However, under the spatial wideband scenario, the narrowband 2D-MUSIC algorithm detects only one target, while the 2D-Rotation method exhibits a localization error of approximately $4^{\circ}$ for the second target, as illustrated in Fig.~\ref{fig:localization}(b).
-In contrast, the proposed method successfully localizes both targets with high accuracy, placing them in close proximity to their actual positions in the spatial wideband case.
+However, under the spatial wideband scenario, the narrowband 2D-MUSIC algorithm detects only one target, while the 2D-Rotation method exhibits a localization error of approximately $2.5^{\circ}$ for the second target, as illustrated in Fig.~\ref{fig:localization}(b).
+In contrast, the proposed method successfully localizes both targets with high accuracy, placing them in $0.01^{\circ}$ proximity to their actual positions in the spatial wideband case.

-\subsection{Performance Analysis: Signature Estimation}
+\subsection{Performance analysis: signature estimation}